dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 Mistake 1: Forgetting na.rm with missing data

-The mean of a vector with even one NA is NA.
-Unless you tell R to ignore NAs, every group containing a missing value returns NA.
+The mean of a vector that contains even one NA is NA.
+Unless you tell R to ignore missing values, every group that contains a missing value returns NA for that group's summary.

-Always check summary(your_data) first.
-If any column has NAs, plan for na.rm = TRUE on every summariser that touches it.
+The fix is one extra argument.
+The habit is to always check summary(your_data) first, if any column has NA values, plan for na.rm = TRUE on every summariser that touches it.

 Mistake 2: Leaving groups attached after summarise

 A grouped tibble behaves differently in downstream verbs.
-Percentages, joins, and filters all change.
+Percentages, joins, and even mutate() all change their meaning when grouping is silently still active.

 # Wrong: still grouped, so mutate computes per-group, not overall bad <- mtcars |> group_by(cyl) |> summarise(total_hp = sum(hp)) bad |> mutate(pct = 100 * total_hp / sum(total_hp)) #> per-group sum divides by itself → every row 100%

-Use .groups = "drop" or call ungroup() explicitly when the grouped step is finished.
+Use .groups = "drop" or call ungroup() explicitly the moment your grouped step is finished.

 Mistake 3: Using mean() on non-numeric columns

-across(everything(), mean) crashes if any column is a character or factor.
+across(everything(), mean) errors out the instant any column is a character or factor.
+The fix is to scope across() to numeric columns only.

 # Wrong: iris has a factor column iris |> group_by(Species) |> summarise(across(everything(), mean)) #> Error: `across()` argument is not numeric

-Use where(is.numeric) inside across() whenever you are not 100% sure every column is numeric.
+where(is.numeric) is a tidy-select helper that picks columns by type.
+Use it inside across() whenever you are not 100 percent sure every column is numeric.

-Mistake 4: Not specifying .groups and being surprised by messages
+Mistake 4: Not specifying .groups and being surprised by the message

-dplyr prints a helpful message when you leave .groups off, but readers often mistake it for an error.
+dplyr prints a helpful note when you leave .groups off, but new users often mistake the note for an error.

 # Quiet: state your intent mtcars |> group_by(cyl, am) |> summarise(n = n(), .groups = "drop")